Restorable Shortest Path Tiebreaking for Edge-Faulty Graphs: Applications

-Our main result is expressed formally using an additional coordination property of RPTSes that we call \emph{restorability}.
-We will discuss that in the next section.
-For the rest of this section, we will cover some prior work on fault-tolerant $S \times V$ preservers (which will be used centrally in our applications).
-These were introduced by Parter and Peleg \cite{PP14}, initially called \emph{FT-BFS structures} (since the $f=0$ case is solved by BFS trees).
-We mentioned earlier that, for a tiebreaking schemes $\pi$, one gets a valid BFS tree by overlaying the $\{s\} \times V$ shortest paths selected by $\pi$ if $\pi$ is consistent.
-To generalize this basic fact, it is natural to ask what properties of an RPTS yield an FT $S \times V$ preserver of optimal size, when the structure is formed by overlaying all the replacement paths selected by $\pi$ (under fault sets of size $|F| \le f$).
-For $f=1$, this question was settled by Parter and Peleg \cite{PP14}: \begin{theorem} [\cite{PP14}] ~ For any $n$-vertex graph $G = (V, E)$, set of source vertices $S \subseteq V$, and consistent stable RPTS $\pi$, the $1$-FT $S \times V$ preserver formed by overlaying all $S \times V$ replacement paths selected by $\pi$ under $\le 1$ failing edge has $O\left(n^{3/2} |S|^{1/2}\right)$ edges.
+We will begin by recapping some prior work on fault-tolerant $S \times V$ preservers in light of our RPTS framework (which will be used centrally in our applications).
+We supply a new auxiliary theorem to fill in a gap in the literature highlighted by this framework.

+Fault-tolerant $S \times V$ preservers were introduced by Parter and Peleg \cite{PP14}, initially called \emph{FT-BFS structures} (since the $f=0$ case is solved by BFS trees).
+We mentioned earlier that, for a tiebreaking scheme $\pi$, one gets a valid BFS tree by overlaying the $\{s\} \times V$ shortest paths selected by $\pi$ if $\pi$ is consistent.
+To generalize this basic fact, it is natural to ask what properties of an $f$-RPTS yield an $f$-FT $S \times V$ preserver of optimal size, when the structure is formed by overlaying all the replacement paths selected by $\pi$.
+For $f=1$, this question was settled by Parter and Peleg \cite{PP14}: \begin{theorem} [\cite{PP14}] ~ For any $n$-vertex graph $G = (V, E)$, set of source vertices $S \subseteq V$, and consistent stable $1$-RPTS $\pi$, the $1$-FT $S \times V$ preserver formed by overlaying all $S \times V$ replacement paths selected by $\pi$ under $\le 1$ failing edge has $O\left(n^{3/2} |S|^{1/2}\right)$ edges.
 This bound is existentially tight. \end{theorem} The extension to $f=2$ was established by Parter \cite{parter2015dual} and Gupta and Khan \cite{GK19}: \begin{theorem}[\cite{parter2015dual,GK19}] ~ For any $n$-vertex graph $G = (V, E)$ and $S \subseteq V$, there is a $2$-FT $S \times V$ preserver with

-This bound is also existentially tight. \end{theorem} In contrast to Theorem \ref{thm:oneftbfs} which works with any stable and consistent tiebreaking scheme, the upper bound part of Theorem \ref{thm:2ftbfs} uses additional properties beyond stability and consistency (in \cite{GK19}, called ``preferred'' paths).
+This bound is also existentially tight. \end{theorem} In contrast to Theorem \ref{thm:oneftbfs} which works with any stable and consistent $1$-RPTS, the upper bound part of Theorem \ref{thm:2ftbfs} uses additional properties beyond stability and consistency (in \cite{GK19}, called ``preferred'' paths).
 For general fixed $f$, Parter \cite{parter2015dual} gave examples of graphs where any preserver $H$ has

 It is a major open question in the area to prove or refute tightness of this lower bound for any $f\geq 3$.
 The only general upper bound is due to Bodwin, Grandoni, Parter, and Vassilevska-Williams \cite{bodwin2017preserving}, who gave a randomized algorithm that constructed preservers of size